connie-feng/connie-feng.github.io/_posts/2019-11-28-james-phelps-thanksgiving-surprise.md

 ---
-layout: post
+layout: page
 title: "A Thanksgiving Surprise from James Phelps :zap:"
 date: 2019-11-28
+categories:
+  - blog
 ---

 The best present ever from Carols!
 Such a thoughtful message from James! :heart: